Tearsheet

 AI Analysis | Feedback

-Dr. Patel was appointed CEO of Replimune Group, Inc. on April 1, 2024, having previously served as Chief Commercial Officer since May 2021 and Chief Strategy Officer since January 2023.
-He brings over 20 years of experience in the biotech industry, encompassing pre- and post-launch commercialization strategy and execution in both U.S. and global markets.
-Dr. Patel has been involved in more than eight product launches across various roles in marketing, sales, and franchise management.
-Prior to joining Replimune, he served as the franchise head for lung, skin, and rare cancers at Genentech from April 2018 to May 2021, and held various positions of increasing responsibility at Genentech from 2002 to April 2018, including global launch lead for Tecentriq in lung cancer.
-He earned his Ph.D. in Molecular Biology from the University of London, an M.S. in Biotechnology from Imperial College London, and a B.S. in Microbiology and Microbial Technology from the University of Warwick.
+Sushil Patel was appointed CEO of Replimune effective April 1, 2024.
+He initially joined Replimune three years prior as Chief Commercial Officer and most recently served as Chief Strategy Officer.
+Dr. Patel brings over 20 years of experience in the biotech industry, with expertise in pre- and post-launch commercialization strategy and execution in both U.S. and global markets.
+He has been involved in more than eight product launches across various roles in marketing, sales, and franchise management.
+Before joining Replimune, Dr. Patel served as franchise head for lung, skin, and rare cancers at Genentech.

 Emily Hill, Chief Financial Officer

-Ms. Hill was appointed Chief Financial Officer of Replimune Group, Inc. on September 19, 2023.
-She has over 15 years of experience in the biotechnology and life sciences industry, having held senior financial management and investor relations roles at several leading public biotechnology and pharmaceutical companies.
-Most recently, Ms. Hill served as CFO of PTC Therapeutics.
-Before PTC Therapeutics, she was Director of Investor Relations at Warner Chilcott until its acquisition by Actavis for approximately $8.5 billion.
-She also held the role of Senior Manager of Investor Relations at Genzyme Corporation.
-Ms. Hill holds an MBA with a concentration in Finance from Fordham University, a Masters of Science in Pharmacology from Tufts University School of Biomedical Research, and a BA from Hamilton College.
+Emily Hill was appointed Chief Financial Officer of Replimune in September 2023.
+She has over 15 years of experience in the biotechnology and life sciences industry, having held senior financial management and investor relations roles at various public biotechnology and pharmaceutical companies.
+Prior to Replimune, Ms. Hill was CFO of PTC Therapeutics, a commercial-stage biotech company, where she also headed Investor Relations.
+At PTC, she was significantly involved in the company's growth from a development-stage company to one with five products generating revenues approaching $1 billion.
+Before PTC Therapeutics, Ms. Hill was Director of Investor Relations at Warner Chilcott until its acquisition by Actavis for approximately $8.5 billion.
+She also served as Senior Manager of Investor Relations at Genzyme Corporation.

 AI Analysis | Feedback